 In its unmixed state, epoxy has a shelf life of around 2 to 3 years, but check the manufacturer’s information for specifics.

-How long an epoxy countertop lasts depends on the wear and tear it receives, although they’re durable.
+How long epoxy countertops last depends on the wear and tear they receive, although they’re durable.
 Refinished laminate countertops may need attention after around 5 years.
-Solid countertops could last much longer, and if the surface eventually starts to dull, a light wipe with mineral oil usually revitalizes them.
+Solid countertops could last much longer, and if the surface eventually starts to dull, a light wipe with mineral oil will usually revitalizes them.